International School Seychelles

 The International School Seychelles was founded in 1969.
-It is a co-educational non-profit making school.
+It is a coeducational nonprofit making school.

 A Brief History

 The International School was founded in 1969, as a co-educational non-profit making organisation.
 The school is owned by the International School Association, of which every parent of children in the school is automatically a member.
 The school is recognised and licensed by the Ministry of Education.
 The school is non-denominational and the religious beliefs of all faiths are respected.
 Initially, the school was established to provide a British-style education for the children of expatriates working in Seychelles.
 During the last thirty years the school has expanded and, since 1994, has welcomed Seychellois children.

 Present

 Today these Seychellois students are in the majority, with India, Britain, South Africa and China well represented.
 Originally the school catered only for primary age children, however during the last fifteen years the school has evolved to its present character, where children aged 3 years to 18 years are educated.
 The school offers accredited learning programmes that are internationally recognised: